BrunoGino/kaffa-mobile-exam/README.md

 The Todo List app connects to a Realtime Database on Firebase to store and query data.
 The main screen is the list of all Tasks and, as a simple CRUD, a user can create a Task with a title and a description, update id, and delete it.

 # Question 6 - Rest Client - World Clock
 An Android app was also made for this question.
-You can run it with your Android Studio or download the app jar into your device and install.
+You can run it with your Android Studio or download the APK file into your device and install.
 It is a simple app that uses Android Jetpack components (Databinding, Viewmodel & LiveData and Navigation) and Retrofit to query current timezone in UTC format from the World Clock API.
 The app also shows current time in local format.

 # Question 7 - Rest Server - World Clock